AdobeDocs/experience-platform.en/help/destinations/ui/connect-destination.md

 ### Set up destination connection for segment activation or dataset exports

+Some file-based destinations support segment activation as well as dataset exports.
+For those destinations, you can select if you are creating a connection which will enable you to activate segments or export datasets.

 ### Set up file formatting options for exported files

 For destinations which export files to a desired storage location, you can configure various settings related to how the file should be formatted and compressed.
-For more information, read THIS PAGE ABOUT
+For more information, read THIS PAGE ABOUT FILE FORMATTING OPTIONS

 ### Enable destination alerts